stuti2011shah/DSA/README.md

-Here's a README file tailored for GitHub:
+Here's the revised README file without the output section:

 ---